 Carole S. Slotterback, Ph.D.

-Dr. Slotterback received her baccalaureate from Wilson College, her master's degree from New Mexico Highlands University, and her doctorate from Northern Illinois University in 1994.
-She was a postdoctoral fellow in the Elderly Care Research Center at Case Western Reserve University, where she analyzed data sets concerning stress and health in the elderly.
-She teaches Adulthood and Aging and Childhood and Adolescence.
+Dr. Slotterback received her baccalaureate from Wilson College, her master's degree from New Mexico Highlands University, and her doctorate from Northern Illinois University.
+She was a postdoctoral fellow in the Elderly Care Research Center at Case Western Reserve University.
+She teaches Developmental Psychology and Psychology of Women.
 Her research interests include attitudes toward the elderly, older adults' attitudes toward other age groups, and analyzing children's letters to Santa Claus.

 Jill A. Warker, Ph.D.

-Dr. Warker received her baccalaureate from Bucknell University and her doctorate in cognitive psychology from The University of Illinois at Urbana-Champaign.
+Dr. Warker received her baccalaureate from Bucknell University and her doctorate in cognitive psychology from the University of Illinois at Urbana-Champaign.
 She was a postdoctoral researcher in the Language Production Lab at the University of California, San Diego.
-She teaches Cognitive Psychology, Cognitive Neuroscience, Fundamentals of Psychology, Psychology of Language, and Research Methods.
+She teaches Cognitive Psychology, Cognitive Neuroscience, Psychology of Language, and Research Methods.
 Her research interests include learning, memory, language production, and language acquisition.